Powerful X-ray technique finds new degradation-inducing materials in British shipwreck

-Category: Environment Hits: 2In 1545, King Henry VIII's favorite ship, the Mary Rose, capsized and sank in the Battle of the Solent defending England and Portsmouth from a French invasion fleet.
+Category: Environment Hits: 3In 1545, King Henry VIII's favorite ship, the Mary Rose, capsized and sank in the Battle of the Solent defending England and Portsmouth from a French invasion fleet.
 The wreck remained on the seabed until 1982 when it was salvaged in a widely viewed televised event.
 Now, it is a time capsule for 16th century Tudor society, and conservators are working to preserve it for future generations.
 Scientists use X-ray analysis to identify previously undetected products in the wood -- nanoparticles originating from underwater bacterial activity.

 Read more https://www.sciencedaily.com/releases/2021/10/211027121945.htm